gardener/gardener/docs/usage/shoot_maintenance.md

 ⚠️  If `confineSpecUpdateRollout=true`, please note that if you change the maintenance time window itself then it will only be effective after the upcoming maintenance.

-⚠️  There is one exceptional change in the shoot specification that triggers an immediate roll out which is changes to the `.spec.hibernation.enabled` field.
+⚠️  As exceptions to above rules, [manually triggered reconciliations](shoot_operations.md#immediate-reconciliation) and changes to the `.spec.hibernation.enabled` field trigger immediate rollouts.
-If you hibernate or wake-up your shoot then Gardener gets active right away.
+I.e., if you hibernate or wake-up your shoot, or you explicitly tell Gardener to reconcile your shoot, then Gardener gets active right away.

 ## Shoot Operations